Table of Contents

 The challenges HRBPs encounter

-The basic tenet of the HR function as a strategic partner and contributor calls for it to focus all its efforts and activities on the business versus itself.
+The basic tenet of the HR function as a strategic partner and contributor is to focus all its efforts and activities on the business rather than on itself.
 Unfortunately, the tendency to look inward comes out in many ways, with the symptoms of an internal focus sounding very familiar to many seasoned HR pros.
 Actions and activities that highlight the lack of this business-first focus include:

 HR measurement and reports focused on its own processes

-It has long been argued that HR tends to focus its reporting on the efficiency of its processes instead of their effect on and relationship to business objectives.
-Consider the prevalence of metrics such as time-to-fill, cost per hire, performance rating distribution, training hours per employee, and training satisfaction as stand-alone metrics or indicators.
-None demonstrate how the HR processes align with or influence corporate performance (e.g., revenue, profitability, staff utilization, market share, customer satisfaction.)
+It has long been argued that HR tends to focus its reporting on the efficiency of its processes rather than their impact on and relationship to business objectives.
+Consider the prevalence of metrics such as time-to-fill, cost per hire, distribution of performance ratings, training hours per employee, and training satisfaction as stand-alone metrics or indicators.
+None demonstrates how the HR processes align with or influence corporate performance (e.g., revenue, profitability, staff utilization, market share, customer satisfaction).
 Generating quality business impact metrics is key to empowering the HRBP role.

 The lack of support and adoption of evidence-based HR (EBHR) and analytics

-EBHR is a methodology that uses multiple sources of data and insight (internal and external) to identify talent-to-business relationships, drivers of operational improvement, root causes of underperformance, and below-standard talent outcomes that are identified drivers of organizational results.
-We continue to see low levels of advanced metrics, reporting, and analytics capabilities in HR outside some notably large and sophisticated industry leaders.
-The general lack of reliance upon external sources of insight into new and effective practices from academic or industry research combined with the advanced analyses of integrated internal HR and business operations data should and would generate precisely the type of insights that HRBPs use to determine issues, root causes, and potential solutions.
+EBHR is a methodology that uses multiple sources of data and insights (internal and external) to identify talent-to-business relationships, drivers of operational improvement, root causes of underperformance, and below-standard talent outcomes that drive organizational results.
+We continue to see low levels of advanced metrics, reporting, and analytics capabilities in HR, except among a few notably large and sophisticated industry leaders.
+The general lack of reliance on external sources of insight into new and effective practices from academic or industry research, combined with advanced analyses of integrated internal HR and business operations data, should and would generate precisely the type of insights that HRBPs use to identify issues, root causes, and potential solutions.

 Poor strategic HR planning

 Empowering the HRBP role and its efforts requires linking them directly to the business, and weaknesses in this critical arena continue haunting HR leaders and teams.
-Gartner reports that 66% of surveyed organizations acknowledge a lack of integration of business needs with their HR plans, and 38% lack alignment with corporate plans and do not adjust HR strategies with shifts in business plans.
+Gartner reports that 66% of surveyed organizations acknowledge a lack of integration between business needs and their HR plans, and 38% lack alignment with corporate plans, failing to adjust HR strategies to reflect shifts in business plans.
 Furthermore, 58% do not have metrics tracking progress against plans, and only 28% review their plans for relevance during the year.

 The HRBP role requires focusing on strategies that address future or emerging issues tied to known organizational risks.
 This includes potential disruptions from climatic, demographic, social, political, or supply chain events that impact economic, labor, and geographic markets.
-An added lack of integration of requirements from leadership with those of the external stakeholders— shareholders, customers, suppliers, distributors, and the community—is short-sighted.
+An added lack of integration between leadership requirements and those of external stakeholders—shareholders, customers, suppliers, distributors, and the community—is short-sighted.

 Complexities that HRBPs need to be prepared to address

-The current intersection of business and talent environments in which HRBPs are expected to operate and contribute is filled with potholes and barriers that require innovative and agile solutions.
-Empowering the HRBP role demands a deep appreciation and understanding of those essential to the successful planning and execution of the role of a business advisor, coach, and talent solution provider.
+The current intersection of business and talent environments in which HRBPs are expected to operate and contribute is rife with potholes and barriers that require innovative, agile solutions.
+Empowering the HRBP role demands a deep appreciation and understanding of the essential components for the successful planning and execution of the business advisor, coach, and talent solution provider roles.
 Current issues that organizations and their sub-units (business units, functions, geographic locations) need help in identifying, understanding, and responding to include:

 Talent shortages and skills obsolescence are impacting enterprise productivity and production requirements.
-Global labor markets are rife with low availability of required talent, from manual laborers to highly skilled professionals.
-Understanding her range of options for skill acquisition and management is crucial to ensure a sufficient supply of properly skilled labor is available to meet production requirements.
-With the rapid rise and attention paid to advanced technologies such as AI, automation, robotization, digital monitoring, collaboration systems, etc., HRBPs and the COE peers need to work together to understand the impact on jobs, tasks, and workflows.
-Associated changes in skill requirements and productivity expectations must be anticipated so that training, upskilling, and staffing level plans can be created to manage the fall-out of the adoption of these technologies effectively.
-Workforce planning is a necessary capability, even at the most basic level, to generate an analysis of budgeted headcount versus available headcount to identify the following year’s talent gaps that must be filled.
+Global labor markets are rife with a low availability of required talent, from manual laborers to highly skilled professionals.
+Understanding her range of options for skill acquisition and management is crucial to ensuring a sufficient supply of properly skilled labor to meet production requirements.
+With the rapid rise in attention to advanced technologies such as AI, automation, robotization, digital monitoring, and collaboration systems, HRBPs and their COE peers need to work together to understand the impact on jobs, tasks, and workflows.
+Associated changes in skill requirements and productivity expectations must be anticipated so that training, upskilling, and staffing-level plans can be created to effectively manage the fallout from adopting these technologies.
+Workforce planning is a necessary capability, even at the most basic level, to analyze budgeted versus available headcount and identify the talent gaps that must be filled the following year.

-Return to work policies and practices represent productivity, performance, and innovation challenges.
-Balancing employee preferences with corporate management and cost considerations continues to challenge HR leaders.
+Return-to-work policies and practices pose challenges for productivity, performance, and innovation.
+Balancing employee preferences, corporate management, and cost considerations remains a challenge for HR leaders.
 As most HRBPs are embedded in business operations of different sizes, locations, and types of work, identifying function or site-specific, tailored responses is essential to their sustainability.
-The impact of remote work on business-critical employee metrics is mixed – with some positives and other negatives – that need to be understood and monitored on a local and functional level to determine the best path forward.
+The impact of remote work on business-critical employee metrics is mixed—some positives and other negatives—that need to be understood and monitored at the local and functional levels to determine the best path forward.

 Change disruption and over-saturation overwhelm many employees and distract them from quality, productivity, and innovation.
 Rapid advances and adoption of new workflow and workplace standards related to AI-related technologies, work location and scheduling, organization structures, performance monitoring and management, and cultural shifts are challenging employees’ natural desire for homeostasis.
-The lack of predictability in their workplaces contributes to a widely reported and heightened stress and burnout rate.
-Change management and planning skills are essential for empowering the role of the HRBP, given the preponderance of disruptive influences in the market today.
+The lack of predictability in their workplaces contributes to widely reported levels of heightened stress and burnout.
+Change management and planning skills are essential to empowering the HRBP role, given the preponderance of disruptive influences in today's market.

 Cultural dis-alignment occurs due to internal changes, disruptions, and changes in the institutional and labor markets, and disengages employee attention from work responsibilities and the willingness to stretch with added effort.
 Too often, the stated and promoted organizational values or desired cultures fall out of alignment with leadership direction, managerial behaviors, policies and practices, and talent practices.
 Frequent turnover in executive ranks, ongoing Boomer and GenX retirement waves, acquisitions, mergers, and consumer preference shifts create changes that adjust the corporate culture.
 HRBPs must continually monitor and watch for shifts and inflection points that create disharmony between cultural aspirations and structural, workflow, cross-functional alignment/collaboration, and workforce changes.